csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

 browser’s scheduling mechanisms](/2023/07/the-http1liness-of-http2/), we’re unlikely to dispatch all 10 requests at the same time.

-So, it looks like one huge file is fastest option, right?
+So, it looks like one huge file is the fastest option, right?
 What more do we need to know?
 We should just bundle everything into one, no?

 As I said before, we have a few more things to juggle all at once here.
 We need to learn a little bit more about the rest of our setup before we can make